FormidableLabs/nuka-carousel/CONTRIBUTING.md

 Install dependencies using `npm install`.

 ## Running the demo
-Run the webpack-dev-server on http://localhost:8080 using `gulp`.
+Run the webpack-dev-server on http://localhost:8080 using `npm run demo`.

 ## Tests
-Run the tests using `gulp test`.
+Run the tests using `npm run test`.

 ## Building

-Build the source code using `gulp build`.
+Build the source code using `npm run build`.